 Most of the country recognized prohibition as a national disaster in 1933.
 The popular vote against it was 74%.
 But millions of Americans continued to support prohibition.
-Surprisingly, the temperance movement today is alive and well.
-Furthermore, it continues to support anti-alcohol sentiments.
+The temperance movement today is alive and well.
+And it continues to support anti-alcohol sentiments.

 I. Temperance after Repeal